 So how do we protect our kids?
 We can’t keep them away from everyone forever.

-Teaching Body Autonomy and Consent
+The Ins and Outs of Teaching Body Autonomy and Consent

 Your Body is Your Body